The UK Financial Conduct Authority’s regulatory sandbox has switched from having a cohort-based approach to ‘always open’ status.

 ‘Spain’s sandbox welcomes first fintech projects’ – our news story (25 May 2021) on Spain’s regulatory sandbox preparing to welcome its first cohort of fintech projects

-‘20-plus regulators back global sandbox as it prepares for first “official” cohort’ – our news story (2 November 2020) on regulators from countries including the UK, Canada, USA and Australia – coming together as the Global Financial Innovation Network (GFIN) – opening applications for a global fintech ‘sandbox’
+‘20-plus regulators back global sandbox as it prepares for first cohort’ – our news story (2 November 2020) on regulators from countries including the UK, Canada, USA and Australia – coming together as the Global Financial Innovation Network (GFIN) – opening applications for the first cohort of the cross-border sandbox